 care if you become unable to make decisions for yourself.
-You may get advance care planning assistance by contacting Customer Service (phone numbers are printed on the cover of this booklet). ☐ Important Benefit Information for Enrollees Who Qualify for Extra Help: □ If you receive Extra Help to pay your Medicare prescription drug program costs, such as premiums, deductibles, and coinsurance, you may be eligible for other targeted supplemental benefits and/or targeted reduced cost sharing. ☐ Please go to the Food, Over-the-Counter (OTC) and utility bill credit row in the medical benefits chart in Chapter 4 for further detail. ☐ Members qualify for the elimination of their cost sharing for Part D drugs.
+You may get advance care planning assistance by contacting Customer Service (phone numbers are printed on the cover of this booklet). ☐ Important Benefit Information for Enrollees Who Qualify for Extra Help: □If you receive Extra Help to pay your Medicare prescription drug program costs, such as premiums, deductibles, and coinsurance, you may be eligible for other targeted supplemental benefits and/or targeted reduced cost sharing. ☐ Please go to the Food, Over-the-Counter (OTC) and utility bill credit row in the medical benefits chart in Chapter 4 for further detail. ☐ Members qualify for the elimination of their cost sharing for Part D drugs.
 See Chapter 5 for further detail.
 You will see this apple next to the Preventive services in the benefits chart.
-Medically Necessary - means health care services, supplies, or drugs needed for the prevention, diagnosis, or treatment of your sickness, injury or illness that are all of the following as determined by us or our designee, within our sole discretion: ☐In accordance with Generally accepted standards of medical practice . ☐ Most appropriate, in terms of type, frequency, extent, site and duration, and considered effective for your sickness, injury, or illness. \square Not mainly for your convenience or that of your doctor or other health care provider. ☐ Meet, but do not exceed your medical need, are at least as beneficial as an existing and available medically appropriate alternative, and are furnished in the most cost-effective manner that may be provided safely and effectively.
+Medically Necessary - means health care services, supplies, or drugs needed for the prevention, diagnosis, or treatment of your sickness, injury or illness that are all of the following as determined by us or our designee, within our sole discretion: by us or our designee, within our sole discretion: by us or our designee, within our sole discretion: In accordance with Generally accepted standards of medical practice .
+Most appropriate, in terms of type, frequency, extent, site and duration, and considered by us or our designee, within our sole discretion: In accordance with Generally accepted standards of medical practice .
+Most appropriate, in terms of type, frequency, extent, site and duration, and considered effective for your sickness, injury, or illness.